 Visitation welcomes young children to an environment that celebrates and nurtures their natural passion for discovery.
-The Lower School is rich with opportunities to explore, whether children are meeting a visiting author or building LEGO robots, taking on the roles of historical figures in a living “wax museum,” or investigating the creatures that inhabit our campus pond.
+The Lower School is rich with opportunities to explore, whether children are meeting a visiting author or coding, taking on engineering challenges or investigating the creatures that inhabit our campus pond.
 Through these experiences, children develop a love of learning and the fundamental skills essential to meeting the challenges that lie ahead.

 Our outstanding Lower School teachers—69 percent of whom hold advanced degrees—guide children’s growth and progress.
 They include not only master teachers in each classroom but also a learning specialist and a resource teacher to extend classroom learning, and specialists focusing on world languages, art, music, technology, the library and physical education.
 With multiple adults often working together in a single class, children have abundant opportunities for individual interaction and support.